LiamEderzeel/json-schema-yup-transform/README.md

 A utility to generate a Yup Schema from a valid JSON Schema.

-**Note:** This package only supports yup v0.29.3 and below.
+**Note:** This package only supports yup v1.7.1 or heigher.

-json-schema-yup-transform is heavily inspired by [schema-to-yup](https://github.com/kristianmandrup/schema-to-yup) but strictly supports the draft 7 [specification](https://json-schema.org/draft/2019-09/release-notes.html)
+**Note:** This package is a fork of [ritchieanesco/json-schema-yup-transform](https://github.com/ritchieanesco/json-schema-yup-transform) which is heavily inspired by [schema-to-yup](https://github.com/kristianmandrup/schema-to-yup).

 The main objective is to support as many of the features of the draft 7 specification as possible.